Your Ultimate Guide To Wedding Dance Choreography.

 Plot

-From 30 seconds to about 2:00/2:30 minutes is the majority of your dance, so plan your wedding first dance song accordingly.
+From 30 seconds to about 2:00/2:30 minutes is the majority of your dance.
+Plan your wedding’s first dance song accordingly.
 Refer to Step 2 of this guide.
 You will be dancing the waltz basic or American Rumba basic with perhaps a turn or two.

 A couple is dancing in front of the crowd.